mozilla/dxr/docs/source/configuration.rst

     at least won't clobber each other.
 Default: ``dxr_{format}_{tree}_{unique}``

 ``es_catalog_index``
-     The name to use for the elasticsearch index which tracks built trees, their format versions, and other frozen-at-index-time information.
+     The name to use for the :term:`catalog index`.
 You probably don't need to change this unless you want multiple otherwise-independent DXR deployments, with disjoint Switch Tree menus, sharing the same ES cluster.
 Default: ``dxr_catalog``

 ``es_catalog_replicas``
     The number of elasticsearch replicas to make of the catalog index.
 This is